 The possible penalties include:

-A judge does have the authority to award a defendant with felony probation in lieu of prison time.
+A judge does have the authority to grant you felony probation in lieu of prison time.

-An accused can only get a bribery conviction expunged if he/she was awarded (and successfully completed) probation.
+You can only get a bribery conviction expunged if you were awarded (and successfully completed) probation.

 5. Are there related crimes?

 There are three crimes related to bribing a judge.
 These are: